collins-orian/LabXact/README.md

 # LabXact
- this repository is for the build of a simple LIMS software
+ this repository is for the build of a simple LIMS software. this will contain the MVP specifications.